-To review how to setup Deprovisioning API Calls, please reach out to your Engagement Manager.
+To set up Deprovisioning API Calls, please reach out to your Engagement Manager.

-If you already have the Deprovisioning API Calls setup and being sent to SocialChorus, then you can contact email@example.com to troubleshoot any issues such as unfamiliar errors or unexpected behavior.
+If you are already sending Deprovisioning API Calls, then you can contact firstname.lastname@example.org to troubleshoot any issues such as unfamiliar errors or unexpected behavior.

 For programs configured to have users register and sign in via SSO, removing a user from your Identify Provider (IdP, sometimes referred to as AD) will NOT terminate access to your program.
 To terminate access to the experience and Studio, SSO users must be deprovisioned with SocialChorus.